San Gimignano: History

 While the official patron is Saint Geminianus, the town also honours Saint Fina, known also as Seraphina and Serafina, who was born in San Gimignano 1238 and whose feast day is 12 March.
 The Chapel of Santa Fina in the Collegiate Church houses her shrine and frescos by Ghirlandaio.
 The house said to be her home still stands in the town.

 On 8 May 1300, San Gimignano hosted Dante Alighieri in his role as ambassador of the Guelph League in Tuscany.

 The city flourished until 1348, when it was struck by the Black Death that affected all of Europe, and about half the townsfolk died.
 The town submitted to the rule of Florence.
 Initially, some Gothic palazzi were built in the Florentine style, and many of the towers were reduced to the height of the houses.
-There was little subsequent development, and San Gimignano remained preserved in its medieval state until the 19th century, when its status as a touristic and artistic resort began to be recognised.
+There was little subsequent development, and San Gimignano remained preserved in its medieval state until the 19th century, when its status as a touristic and artistic resort began to be recognized.

 Description

-The city is on the ridge of a hill with its main axis being north/south.
+The city is on the ridge of a hill, with its main axis being north/south.
 It is encircled by three walls and has at its highest point, to the west, the ruins of a fortress dismantled in the 16th century.
 There are eight entrances into the city, set into the second wall, which dates from the 12th and 13th centuries.
 The main gates are Porta San Giovanni on the ridge extending south, Porta San Matteo to the north west and Porta S. Jacopo to the north east.
 The main streets are Via San Matteo and Via San Giovanni, which cross the city from north to south.

 At the heart of the town are four squares: the Piazza Duomo, on which stands the Collegiate Church; the Piazza della Cisterna, the Piazza Pecori and the Piazza delle Erbe.
 To the north of the town is another significant square, Piazza Agostino, on which stands the Church of Sant' Agostino.
 The locations of the Collegiate Church and Sant' Agostino's and their piazzas effectively divide the town into two regions.